 Step 7: Big Distractions

-Some things will trigger a nervous or skittish dog more than others.
-Cars, machinery, bicycles, and skateboard could easily break your dog's attention.
-Nurtured K9 recommends feeding constantly while passing these things.
+Nurtured K9 recommends feeding constantly while passing these distractions.
 If you see a car or bicyclist, continue to feed small treats until it passes.
-This will start rewiring their brain to have a positive association with that trigger.
+This will start rewiring their brains to have a positive association with the trigger.

-Step 8: Ask for Help
+Step 8: Ask for Help When a Dog Pulls

 Connect with Nurtured K9 on Instagram to learn more!